Learn about actual and potential costs

 How risky is the On-Site Field Machining Services supply chain?

-The supply chain for on-site field machining services poses a moderate degree of risk.
-Providers of on-site field machining solutions invest heavily in equipment and tools used for the repair and maintenance services, as well as vehicles for the purpose of transporting the equipment.
-As a result, key first tier...
+The supply chain for on-site field machining services poses a moderate degree of risk, reducing buyers' ability to negotiate lower prices and therefore detracting from buyer power.
+Providers of on-site field machining solutions invest heavily in equipment and tools used for the repair and maintenance services, as well as vehicles...
 Subscribe to learn more.